Being in a motor vehicle accident generally results in insurance claims.

 Loss of income is one of the most significant losses that many accident victims sustain.
 If they incur severe injuries, they could be out of work for many months.
 In some cases, they may never return to work if they sustain a permanent disability because of the car crash.

-If you incurred lost wages after a car accident, you could be entitled to compensation for your loss of income.
+If you incurred lost wages after a car accident in Miami, you could be entitled to compensation for your loss of income.

 Florida insurance requirements state that all drivers must purchase no-fault insurance coverage.
 Personal Injury Protection (PIP) insurance pays benefits regardless of who causes the car accident.
 However, you must seek medical treatment within 14 days after the accident to be eligible for PIP benefits.